ivoysey/agdademo/patter.md

-which doesn't even look true. there isn't much else we could have done while still following our noses and the shape of the types invovled, so this is pretty much a dead end. we need to be clever.
+which doesn't even look true. there isn't much else we could have done while still following our noses and the shape of the types invovled, so this is pretty much a dead end. we need to be clever; even working inside of a proof assistant can't stop you from having bad ideas, but it just means that you have a shot at noticing faster.